Norma Shearer: Hollywood

 She accepted her next role in Pleasure Mad, knowing "it was well understood that if I didn't deliver in this picture, I was through".
 After only a few days of shooting, things were not looking good.
 Shearer was struggling.
-Finally, the film's director complained to Mayer that he could get nothing out of the young actress, and when summoned to Mayer's office, she fully expected the axe to fall: "But to my surprise, Mr. Mayer's manner was paternal.
+Finally, the film's director, Reginald Barker, complained to Mayer that he could get nothing out of the young actress, and when summoned to Mayer's office, she fully expected the axe to fall: "But to my surprise, Mr. Mayer's manner was paternal.
 'There seems to be a problem,' he said, 'tell me about it.'
 I told him that the director had shouted at me and frightened me.
 Nobody had warned me that Mayer was a better actor than any of us, and I was unprepared for what happened next.
 He staged an alarming outburst, screaming at me, calling me a fool and a coward, accusing me of throwing away my career because I couldn't get on with a director.
 It worked.
 I became tearful, but obstinate.
 'I'll show you!'
 I said to him.
 'You'll see!'
 Delighted, Mayer resumed the paternal act.
 'That's what I wanted to hear', he said, smiling."
 Returning to the set, Shearer plunged into an emotional scene.
 "I took that scene lock, stock, and barrel, fur, fins and feathers", she remembered, earning her the respect of her director and her studio.
 As a reward, Thalberg cast her in six films in eight months.

 The apprenticeship served Shearer well.
 On April 26, 1924, Louis B. Mayer Pictures was merged with Metro Pictures and the Samuel Goldwyn Company to form Metro-Goldwyn-Mayer.
 Shearer was cast with Lon Chaney and John Gilbert in the studio's first official production, He Who Gets Slapped.
 The film was a conspicuous success and contributed to the meteoric rise of the new company, and to Shearer's visibility.
 By late 1925, she was carrying her own films, and was one of MGM's biggest attractions, a bona fide star.
 She signed a new contract; it paid $1,000 a week and would rise to $5,000 over the next five years.
 She bought a house for herself and Edith at 2004 Vine Street, which was located under the Hollywoodland sign.